Last Updated on January 18, 2022

 Willow and Thatch: People made more time for each other on a daily basis…

 Sara: There was an art of afternoon tea, and an art of preparing for dinner, and after dinner.
 Despite all they were dealing with, it was a simpler time.

 Willow and Thatch: Another reader would like to know if you have a favorite memory from “A Place to Call Home”?

 Craig: Well, I’m standing next to my wife, so I guess I’d have to say when we got married. (laughs)

 Sara: Marrying Jack is a really special memory, it was quite surreal.
 It was our 10 year anniversary that year, so it was almost like renewing our vows.
 It was an overwhelming moment, having another wedding.

 Willow and Thatch: It felt like a real wedding?

 Sara: Yes… When we are working it’s obviously very much Carolyn looking at Jack, and Jack is very much looking at Carolyn, but having a crowd of 100 people or something watching us exchange vows made it special.
 It was surprising how affecting it was.

-Willow and Thatch: Sara, you won Best Performance by an Actress for your portrayal of Kate Sheppard, the suffragette who gained New Zealand women the right to vote in 1893.
+Willow and Thatch: Sara, you won Best Performance by an Actress in another period-set show, for your portrayal of Kate Sheppard, the suffragette who gained New Zealand women the right to vote in 1893.
 How did you prepare?